 And so wearing her dresses, I waited to have her child.
 I was the only one in that house who felt sympathy for her, sympathy turned inward, unexpressed.

-I worried that she showed little interest in the baby, but most of all, I was starved for human contact, to be enfolded in the sheltering arms of someone stronger than myself.
+I worried that she showed little interest in the baby, but most of all, I was starved for human contact, and longed to be enfolded in the sheltering arms of someone stronger than myself.

-I took Olivia's hand impulsively, one afternoon.
+One afternoon, I took Olivia's hand, impulsively.
 She did not draw away.
-Her hand was warm; there was an electric tension as our eyes met, as the life current flowed from me to her as she felt the baby move.
+Her hand was warm; there was an electric tension as our eyes met, as the life current flowed from me to her, as she felt the baby move.

 I have lost my heart.
 We aren't meant to be unloved, unhappy.